-images of the finalist book covers and headshots here.
+** Click this link to download high-res images of finalist book covers and headshots.

 For information contact: